AnshTandon0/smartcaballocation/README.md

 ### Allocation Algorithm

-Upon receiving a ride request, the system utilizes an advanced allocation algorithm that considers real-time driver locations, calculating the distance to determine the most suitable driver.
+Upon receiving a ride request, the system utilizes an advanced allocation algorithm that considers real-time driver locations of drivers at same pincode , calculating the distance to determine the most suitable driver.
-The nearest available driver is automatically assigned to fulfill the user's request, optimizing efficiency.
+The nearest available driver is automatically recommended to the user , optimizing efficiency.

 ### Geolocation API Integration